Quality control for assay development

 Determining the activity and stability of candidate molecules

-Determining the activity of potential drug candidates typically involves the use of high-throughput techniques such as Surface Plasmon Resonance (SPR) and Enzyme-Linked Immunosorbent Assay (ELISA).
-Once activity is profiled, it is essential to know if a molecule presents a practical working proposition.
-Here, Malvern Panalytical’s biophysical characterization techniques help answer essential questions of whether or not the molecule tends to aggregate or fragment and if it has sufficient thermal stability.
+Once the activity is profiled, it is essential to know if a molecule presents a practical working proposition.
+Here, our biophysical characterization techniques help answer essential questions about whether or not the molecule tends to aggregate or fragment and if it has sufficient thermal stability.

 Zetasizer systems are long-established in biopharmaceutical development for aggregate determination, while MicroCal PEAQ-DSC delivers detailed information on thermal stability.
 OMNISEC size exclusion chromatography helps map any fragmentation that may be occurring.